 The time has come for me to order full stop to Disphotic’s engines and leave it to drift down into the internet’s abyssal depths, to rest with the countless other abandoned hulks.
 In plainer speak, I’m giving up regularly writing this blog, and there are three main reasons why.

-Disphotic called for a very particular type of writing, a sort of didactic, short form which isn’t the only type of I prose want to explore and experiment with, and writing has always for me been something of an experiment, however evidenced that might be in the rather stymied final form of what was published here.
-Writing was once far more of a balancing act for me, a perilous tightrope walk along a line of thinking or argument.
-As this analogy implies it was something of a game, and having set the rules and now got rather too used to them I now find myself wanting other scenarios and the challenges they might bring.
+Disphotic called for a very particular type of writing, a sort of didactic, short form which isn’t the only type of prose I want to explore and experiment with (and writing has always for me been something of an experiment, however evidenced that might be in the rather stymied final form of what was published here).
+I once found writing far more of a balancing act, a perilous tightrope walk along a line of thinking or argument.
+As this analogy implies it was also something of a game, and having set the rules and now got rather too used to them I now find myself wanting other scenarios and the challenges they might bring.
 Increasingly when I sit down to write I find my thoughts meandering over more and more pages and subjects, regularly breaking the once inviolable word length barriers and topic areas I had set for myself when writing for Disphotic.
 Put simply I feel dissatisfied and constrained with this blog and I want to do other things.
-I can only hope that this dissatisfaction perhaps reflects a maturation and a growing interest in ideas that cannot be easily expressed in one thousand words or less, not simply self-indulgence and engorgement on my part (in case you plan to answer that, no need).
-I will continue to write in other forms and places in the future, as well as working on a proposal for doctoral study.
+I can only hope that this dissatisfaction perhaps reflects a maturation and a growing interest in ideas that cannot be easily expressed in one thousand words or less, not simply self-indulgence and engorgement on my part.
+I will continue to write in other forms and places in the future, as well as working on a proposal for doctoral study which I may or may not pursue.
 Disphotic’s index will also continue to be updated with new pieces of writing as they appear elsewhere, and I will also be sporadically blogging on educational matters here.
 So, the end of Disphotic is not the end of my writing, rather the start of a different direction for it.